 Don’t believe the myth!
 It’s certainly understandable that the natural response to Alzheimer’s disease is fear: fear of losing your personhood, relationships and ability to function.
 Although Alzheimer’s does lead to impairment over time, people who are living with Alzheimer’s disease can still enjoy their lives.

 Many people who have been diagnosed with Alzheimer’s disease continue to lead fulfilling lives well after the onset of symptoms.
 They do it by spending time with their loved ones and pursuing the goals which give their lives meaning.

 Find a doctor

-If you need to find a doctor, you can use our provider directory or search for one in your area.
+If you need to find a doctor to talk to about Alzheimer’s disease or other types of dementia, you can use our, you can use our provider directory to search for one in your area.